 Donald McIntyre stayed on in the region at a property he named Dalgonally but Duncan returned to Melbourne to report the L trees.
 He was immediately commissioned by a ladies’ committee to lead another expedition to look for more traces of Leichhardt.
 On May 2, 1866 McIntyre wrote a letter to Campbell from the Gregory River region in the Gulf.
 “I started a search for further traces of Leichhardt and called at the Port (of Burketown) to get some rations.”
 McIntyre reported he found no positive traces but “we have ascertained beyond doubt that whites are now, or have been, among the blacks within the last 10 years.”
 This timeframe did not fit with Leichhardt who was by then missing for 18 years but McIntyre reported children among the native population who were “almost white, with light blue eyes and red hair.”
 There were also rumours of a white man among a tribe “a day’s ride from here.”

 Unfortunately for McIntyre, Burketown was suffering from a serious bout of tropical fever with people dying daily.
-Though he camped well away from the place he was not immune, and grew more ill by the day.
+Though he camped well away from town he was not immune, and grew more ill by the day.
 By the time he reached Dalgonally he was dying and he died at “the Grave Hole” on the property on June 4, 1866.
 One of his men, named Slowman, conducted the burial service (it is not known where Donald McIntyre was at this time).
 Slowman called McIntyre a great bushman adept at finding water.
 “In Mr McIntyre I had every confidence and would have gone anywhere with him,” Slowman said in a letter to the expedition backers in Melbourne.
 The Ladies Committee later erected a huge Celtic cross above his grave.